 This cache is a replacement for one I originally set up in 2016 but eventually archived after issues at the GZ.
-It's another micro cache in a slightly different location and hopefully a nice easy find.
+It's in a slightly different location and hopefully a nice easy find.
 Be warned - the area can get extremely busy at rush hour so use maximum stealth please.

 About SideTracked Caches